-Additional funding was provided in 2022/23 to enable additional committee staff to be recruited.
-One Committee Services Assistant was recruited to the Committees Team but following the inability to recruit to its mirrored Welsh Essential speaking post it was redesignated as Welsh Desirable.
-This post still remains vacant with alternative options are being progressed to provide career opportunities within the team and enhance its capacity to support and develop services for Elected Members.
+One Committee Services Assistant was recruited to the Committees Team but following the inability to recruit to its mirrored Welsh Essential speaking post, it was redesignated as Welsh Desirable.
+Despite being advertised 5 times it has not been possible to identify a suitable candidate for appointment and so this post still remains vacant with alternative options are being developed to provide career opportunities within the team and enhance its capacity to support and develop services for Elected Members.